top of page

 Tamron/Sigma 150–500mm

-Budget-friendly alternatives that don’t compromise on image quality.
+These are budget-friendly alternatives that don’t compromise on image quality.
 We’ve used these in Chobe and loved their performance.

 Sony 24–105mm f/4 G OSS